Fellows Program

 Qualifications

-We invite those who have been or currently are founders, co-founders, or CEOs of any seed stage to pre-IPO startup to apply for Fellows.
+We invite those who have been or currently are founders, co-founders, or CEOs of any pre-seed to pre-IPO startup to apply for Fellows.

 Applicants should be committed to growing as leaders and creating culturally healthy organizations.